The toddler years are filled with new milestones, excitement, and yes, sometimes a little bedtime drama!

 1. Stick to a Consistent Nap and Bedtime Schedule

-At Rockin’Blinks, we’re big believers in early, age-appropriate bedtimes.
-Research shows that overtired kids have a harder time falling asleep and staying asleep.
-That second wind your toddler gets at the end of the day?
-It’s often a sign that his body is releasing stress hormones because he missed his natural sleep window.
+Research shows that overtired children have a much harder time falling and staying asleep.
+That burst of energy you often see in the evening?
+It’s not your toddler suddenly becoming a night owl — it’s a sign their body is releasing stress hormones because they’ve missed their ideal sleep window.

-Two-year-olds typically need 4.5 to 5 hours of awake time between their nap and bedtime.
-This means they should be asleep (not just starting their bedtime routine) within that window.
+At two years old, most children can stay awake for about 4.5 to 5 hours between the end of their nap and bedtime.
+This means they should already be asleep by the end of that window — not just starting their routine.

 2. Have A Moment To Talk With Your Toddler about the bedtime routine